eggheadio/how-to-egghead/reviewer-guide/docs/01-Review/01-identify-changes-in-framework.md

 As seen above, every review is recorded with the date it was done (in YYYY-MM-DD format), the scope, and most importantly, any notes or issues that came up during the review.

 The range specifies the range that starts with package versions that the course was released on and ends with the latest version the course was updated to.
-For the example specified above, the course was released with React v15.3.0 and has since been updated to React v16.4.1.
+For the example specified above, the course was released with React v15 and has since been updated to React v16.
+The specific MINOR and PATCH versions aren't necessary to specify here because there are no major breaking changes of concern apart from the notes provided.